tcox17/Bachelor_Project/README.md

 <img height = '250' alt = 'image' src='https://user-images.githubusercontent.com/89612584/145270681-97c5b986-7d5c-48ba-8a47-0a5c62196ac7.png'>

 -----
-Since we plan to do text mining on the occupation attribute of our contestants, we created the word cloud shown below to get some preliminary insights into what common groupings & categories may exist within this data.
+Although we were unable to perform text mining on the occupation attribute of our contestants, we thought it would be interesting to briefly explore the data.
+We created the word cloud shown below to get some preliminary insights into what common groupings & categories may exist within this data.
 A few possible categories that jump out from this word cloud include business, education, and sales.

 <img width="332" alt="image" src="https://user-images.githubusercontent.com/89612682/142285139-82e874e6-92af-4406-b0f5-ea8612c9e4f0.png">